jahid-razan/Dashboards/README.md

  **4-Step 4**: Calculation steps in SQL:

  * REORDER POINT: As we do not have reliable lead time data, the lead time per sales class and supplier is assumed.
 For details please see the [link](https://hblvof-my.sharepoint.com/:p:/g/personal/jahid_islamrazan_fixami_com/EVH60VtfrUVFhEA7izUUEaoB4aa-uTFFi42QlkCH9RhxaA?e=bLb8Mg)
+ *  For the products with minimum desired stock if the value from calculation (i.e. CORRECTED LEAD TIME x AVG SALES LAST 42 DAYS) is less than the minimum desired stock then take the minimum desired stock.
+If the calculated qunatity is > minimum desired stock than take the calculated qty

 * CORRECTED_LEAD_TIME = REORDER POINT x RPF